 The City of Rochester's Community Development Division plans to continue to work with the Rochester Housing Authority (RHA) to identify and address public housing needs, such as the need for more transportation options for public housing residents, especially elderly residents and residents with disabilities, and technology access needs.
-This Annual Action Plan provides for funding for transportation services for elderly residents through municipal funding of COAST public transit services.
+This Annual Action Plan provides for funding for transportation services for elderly residents through municipal funding of COAST public transit services, and through CDBG funding of an affiliate group Alliance for Community Transportation that helps fill gaps in transportation for elderly and disabled.